 Or she does dot paints on the kitchen floor….

 If she wants to be included, I’ll give her some version of what Addie’s doing so she feels like she’s participating.
-I have some independent activities for Emma’s age level too from when I had a toddler Montessori shelf in our family room.
+I have some independent activities for Emma’s age level too.

 Our Preschool Pre-Reading Curriculum